abadfish/world-macro-rails/NOTES.md

 Flexible order for posts
 -searchable by tag
--summary for list
+DONE -summary for list
--be able to add picture files to posts
+DONE -be able to add picture files to posts

   def trade_count